It affects everything

 Player Level + Days Survived x 1.2

-The days survived is capped by the character’s level.
-So in the above formula your “Days Survived” can not go beyond the number of your characters level.
-For instance, if your character is level 10 but has survived 15 days the formula would not be (10+15)x1.2 it would be (10+10)x1.2
+The days survived are capped by the character’s level.
+So in the above formula, your “Days Survived” can not exceed the number of your characters level.
+For instance, if your character is level 10 but has survived 15 days, the formula would not be (10+15)x1.2.
+It would be (10+10)x1.2

-Also, note that it’s not game days survived consecutively if you die that number doesn’t reset to zero.
-When you die just 1 point is deducted, so if you have played for a total of 10 days but died twice within that time, your “Day Survived” number is 8.
-Technically they shouldn’t call it “Days Survived” just think of it as “Days Played Minus Number of Deaths” Let’s do a couple of examples:
+Also, note that it’s not game days you have survived consecutively.
+If you die, that number doesn’t reset to zero.
+When you die, just 1 point is deducted, so if you have played for 10 days but died twice within that time, your “Day Survived” number is 8.
+Technically they shouldn’t call it “Days Survived” think of it as “Days Played Minus Number of Deaths” Let’s do a couple of examples:

 Namsaknoi has played the game for 85 in-game days, hasn’t died and is level 60.
 The equation would be:

 - Player Level = 60

 - Game Deaths = 0

 60 + 60 – 0 x 1.2 = 144